What is a paediatric dentist?

 We believe that it is best to see your child around the time of their first birthday – or within 6 months of the first tooth growing.
 At this visit we can advise you how to look after your child’s teeth – regarding appropriate cleaning, diet, habits (e.g. bottles, soothers, digit/thumb sucking) etc. Examination at this young age usually takes place with your child on your lap or knee; when they are older they will be able to sit in the dental chair by themselves.

-Here in our specialist children’s dental practice in Galway City we will advise you if there are any concerns e.g. tooth decay, damaged teeth, missing teeth etc. and arrange appropriate management and follow up as required.
+We will advise you if there are any concerns e.g. tooth decay, damaged teeth, missing teeth etc. and arrange appropriate management and follow up as required.

 If the introductory experience is a happy one this should set the pattern for a lifelong positive approach to dental hygiene and health.